-Chairman Akaka, Ranking Member Barrasso and Senator Tester, thank you for inviting me to testify at this important hearing on the prevention of suicide among American Indian/Alaska Native (AI/AN) youth.
+Chairman Akaka, Ranking Member Barrasso and Senator Murkowski, thank you for inviting me to testify at this important hearing on protecting Alaska Native (AN) youth.
 I am Dr. Richard McKeon and I serve as the lead Public Health Advisor on suicide prevention at the Substance Abuse and Mental Health Services Administration (SAMHSA) within the U.S. Department of Health and Human Services (HHS).
-I am pleased to testify along with my colleague at the Indian Health Service (IHS) and tribal leaders, as well as AI/AN youth.
-The problem of suicide in Indian Country is a shared concern and efforts to reduce suicide and suicide attempts among AI/AN youth must be a shared effort.
+The problem of suicide among the American Indian (AI) and AN population is a shared concern and efforts to reduce suicide and suicide attempts among AI/AN youth must be a shared effort.
+The shared effort includes ensuring linkages between behavioral and physical health, education, social services, parents, siblings, community leaders and many others.